Antfere/NYoutubeDLP/README.md

 Everything else including the "using NYoutubeDL;" statement are the same, you will just be using yt-dlp instead provided it is installed in your path or you point to it in your program directly.

-For directing playlists downloads to an output directory you can use the following workaround:
+For directing playlist downloads to an output directory you can use the following workaround:

         for (int i = 0; i < ((NYoutubeDL.Models.PlaylistDownloadInfo)youtubeDl.Info).Videos.Count; i++)
         {